Best Data Import Tools for CSV to Oracle to Buy in October 2025

 One recommended method for loading CSV files with date and time data into Oracle tables is to use SQL*Loader, a utility provided by Oracle for loading data from external files into database tables.

-To load a CSV file containing date and time data into an Oracle table using SQLLoader, you can create a control file that specifies the format of the data in the CSV file, including the date and time formats.
-You can then use the SQLLoader command-line utility to run the control file and load the data into the Oracle table.
+To load a CSV file containing date and time data into an Oracle table using SQL_Loader, you can create a control file that specifies the format of the data in the CSV file, including the date and time formats.
+You can then use the SQL_Loader command-line utility to run the control file and load the data into the Oracle table.

 Here is an example of a control file that specifies the format of the date and time data in the CSV file: